projectdiscovery/httpx/README.md

 ### Running httpx with file input

-This will run the tool against all the hosts in `urls.txt` and returns the matched results.
+This will run the tool against all the hosts in `hosts.txt` and returns the alive hosts.

 ```bash
 > httpx -l hosts.txt